 Asbestos industries thrived during the 20th century; the number of manufacturing processes and the popularity of specialized equipment means North Carolina asbestos occupational exposure was common, especially for the state’s ship manufacturing industry.

 Since the hazardous material is so efficient and effective in fire-proofing and insulation for heat resistance, it proved to be excellent as a ship insulator, which may have protected the ships, but put workers in grave potential danger.
 Even worse, it was even used in tens of thousands of residential homes as fireproofing and insulation.

 In addition, occupational exposure to asbestos in North Carolina could have occurred with workers in power plants or those that worked with the state’s natural asbestos deposits.
 This sadly means that hundreds of employees and even members of the United States Navy were exposed to harmful asbestos.

 It’s also important to note that North Carolina asbestos occupational exposure isn’t just limited to workers and servicemen in direct contact with the hazardous material.
 Secondary asbestos exposure can occur when a person who was exposed to asbestos brings the fibers home in their hair, on their clothing and equipment bags or even their skin, and passes the hazardous fibers to others.

-Asbestos High Risk Occupations in the State of North Carolina
+High Risk Asbestos Exposure Occupations in North Carolina

 - Asbestos Mine Workers